m-vokhm/Quadruple/README.md

 Note the high measurement error values for `BigDecimals`, which are brought about by the operation time instability caused by the high load on the garbage collector.

+See also images at the bottom of this page.

 #### Usage
 A simple example: